-- Run the Preupgrade Assistant: Check your system for upgrade issues before running the actual upgrade.
-No changes are made to your system and you can repeat this step until all issues are dealt with.
+Let the Preupgrade Assistant assess the system to identify possible upgrade issues before performing the actual upgrade.
+No changes are made to the system and you can repeat this step until you deal with all issues.

-Get the latest packages: To make sure you have the latest packages, register and subscribe the system, then type the following:
+To make sure you run the latest minor version of Red Hat Enterprise Linux and have the latest packages, register and subscribe the system.
+Then, type:

 # yum update -y # reboot

-Enable preupgrade repositories: Enable the repository that contains the preupgrade-assistant, preupgrade-assistant-ui, preupgrade-assistant-el6toel7 and preupgrade-assistant-el6toel7-data packages.
-The repositories are different, depending on whether you are connecting to a Red Hat Satellite Server or Subscription Management in the Red Hat portal:
+Enable the repository that contains the preupgrade-assistant, preupgrade-assistant-ui, preupgrade-assistant-el6toel7, preupgrade-assistant-el6toel7-data and redhat-upgrade-tool packages.
+The repository can be subscribed either through RHN Classic when connecting to a Red Hat Satellite Server, or through Red Hat Subscription Management when connecting to CDN:

 RHN Classic (Satellite):

 # subscription-manager repos --enable rhel-6-server-extras-rpms